huffypiet/implicit-vs-explicit-css-html/cl4psod4r00zon1nvhf2458s7.md

 ....
 Yeah!
 You can smile at that...

-So I know for a fact most people crack up into laughter and a frenzy, when a programmer that they are looking forward to collaborating with shows up and tends in his or her resume and a link to his or her GitHub projects, and most of them have the category, showing up as HTML underneath there.
+So I know for a fact most people crack up into laughter and a frenzy, when a programmer that they are looking forward to collaborating with, shows up and tends in his or her resume and a link to his or her GitHub projects, and most of them have the category, showing up as HTML underneath there.

 But after reading this article, you can think it up for yourself, whether I am that developer with some "dangerous" levels, of a deeper understanding of 'HTML', that you even require on your team or not.

-For a lot of people, **HTML** should never be enumerated among programming languages, but here within this article, you will well find out that in some sense,  ***HTML***, is actually a **programming language** of some sort with specific functions that when you realize and well utilize, could make your life the lot simpler and easier.
+For a lot of people, **HTML** should never be enumerated among programming languages, but here within this article, you will well find out that in a sense,  ***HTML***, is actually a **programming language** of some sort with specific functions that when you realize and utilize well, could make your life the lot simpler and easier.
 We shall get into a few of those, that I may refer to, with regards to implicit CSS as;

 - **1. Computed Markup function of HTML**
 - **2. And Innate Markup function of HTML**

 #### 1. Computed Markup Function of HTML:

-Let's consider this function of HTML, called, Computed Markup Function of HTML , as ***"CMF"***, I know some of you or most of you may go like -- ***[with a bugs bunny sort of voice], this is,  'new', what happened, where from this term,  or terms or concept. ***
+Let's consider this function of HTML, called, Computed Markup Function of HTML, as ***"CMF"***, I know some of you or most of you may go like -- ***[with a bugs bunny sort of voice], this is,  'new', what happened, where from this term,  or terms or concept. ***

 Is it made up?

  You bet yeah! : D.

 When you work in isolation things like this ought to be documented regardless of whether you know the right word or not.
-Who knows? this may well become a globally accepted wording as the term, first coined by yours truly, **moi**, and when you just always a have limited access to the internet or time, or other resources, you begin to invent and coin terms, or create utilities for an even greater invention.
+Who knows? this may well become a globally accepted wording as the term, first coined by yours truly, **moi**, and when you just always have limited access to the internet or time or other resources, you begin to invent and coin terms or create utilities for an even greater invention.

-Now lets examine together what this function does and where it often occurs. `CMF` of HTML.
+Now let's examine together what this function does and where it often occurs. `CMF` of HTML.
 Consider the snippet below;

 ```
 <!doctype html>